dodgez/bootloader-basics/README.md

 # What is x86 and x86_64
 The term _x86_ refers to a series of instruction set architectures developed by Intel.
 Here, we use the phrase _instruction set architecture_ to mean set of instructions and their consequences.
-Intel has remained very backwards compatible, so modern processors can still a lot of the same instructions as the Intel 8086 microprocessor.
+Intel has remained very backwards compatible, so modern processors still have a lot of the same instructions as the Intel 8086 microprocessor.

 The term _x86_64_ refers to the 64-bit version of the x86 instruction set (which is 32-bit).